kstenerud/concise-encoding/cbe-specification.md

 #### Media

-The media array is composed of two sub-arrays: an implied string containing the [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), and an implied uint8 array containing the media object's contents.
+The media object is composed of two sub-arrays: an implied string containing the [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), and an implied uint8 array containing the media object's contents.
 Since the sub-array's types are already known, they do not themselves contain array type fields (the types are implied).

 | Field        | Description                                  |
 | ------------ | -------------------------------------------- |